tabalizer/Intelligence-Analysis/12_images_of_intelligence.md

 # 🎯 The Twelve Images of Intelligence
-*With profound respect and deepest gratitude to **Dr. Kjetil Anders Hatlebrekke**—whose visionary work in *The Problem of Secret Intelligence* has forever transformed intelligence analysis.*

-*This cheat sheet is my interpretation of his theory as described in his book; all honor and credit belong solely to Dr. Hatlebrekke.*
+This cheat sheet reflects my own interpretation of the concepts presented in the book **The Problem of Secret Intelligence** written by *Dr. Kjetil Andre Hatlebrekke* full credit and recognition belong entirely to Dr. Hatlebrekke*

 ---